Coconut Queendom FAQ

 2) Recipes and blog posts:

-You are welcome to link to my posts using the share buttons located under each post.
+You are very welcome to link to my posts from your blog as well as sharing it on social media using the share buttons located under each post.

 I do not allow re-posting of any of my posts by copying and pasting or otherwise publishing my content elsewhere.

 I love it when people try out my recipes.
 If you made one of my recipes and write about it on your blog, tag me so that I can see it and please post a link back to www.thisiscoco.com

 If you have any questions about the above, you can always contact me.

 9. Can I use your images to promote my brand?

 I don’t allow the use of any of my work, unless given prior written permission for by me.